 “Now when they saw the boldness of Peter and John, and perceived that they were unlearned and ignorant men, they marvelled; and they took knowledge of them, that they had been with Jesus” (Act 4:13).
 Instead of “unlearned and ignorant men,” other versions have “uneducated and ordinary men” (NET), “unschooled, ordinary men” (NIV).
 Two of the greatest disciples and apostles of the Lord Jesus Christ were belittled by the religious leaders as unlearned and uneducated.

-Not only were two of greatest His disciples demeaned as unlearned but even Christ Himself, “Now about the midst of the feast Jesus went up into the temple, and taught.
+Not only were two of His greatest disciples demeaned as unlearned but so was Christ Himself, “Now about the midst of the feast Jesus went up into the temple, and taught.
 And the Jews marvelled, saying, How knoweth this man letters, having never learned?
 Jesus answered them, and said, My doctrine is not mine, but his that sent me.”
 (Jhn 7:14-16).
 If Christ Himself had “never learned” according to the Jewish leaders, then it’s no wonder Peter and John were esteemed unlearned as well—they learned from the unlearned!
 But Christ replied, “My doctrine is not mine, but his that sent me.”
-He hadn’t learned from them but from God.
+He learned from God Himself.

-Christ and His apostles were scorned by the religious leaders as unlearned and nothing has changed.
-Essentially, this same dynamic is at work today where the doctrines of men are disguised and hailed as the truth while any nonconformists are discredited.
+Christ and His apostles were scorned by the religious leaders as unlearned and the same is true today.
+Essentially, this same dynamic is at work today where the doctrines of men are disguised and hailed as teaching the truth while any nonconformists are discredited.
 Trinitarian scholars, theologians, and pastors with their systematic theology boast of being the experts in Christian doctrine while degrading any outside their circle that didn’t graduate from seminary.
 They perpetuate their false doctrines to the simple under the façade of being the learned and educated.

 As with the media feigning objectivity in order to push their liberal agenda, Trinitarian seminaries likewise are corrupt.
 When students go to these seminaries to get a theological degree, the doctrine of the Trinity is incessantly drilled into them.
 Anyone raising questions or objecting to this view of God is dealt with and eventually pressured to leave or even discharged if deemed nonconforming.
 The bottom line is that those finishing seminary and receiving a degree are pledged and devoted to Trinitarianism.
 It’s not that they’re necessarily smarter or know more than those that didn’t finish but that they succumbed and bowed the knee: “bowed down to their gods” (Num 25:2); “they went a whoring after other gods, and bowed themselves unto them” (Jdg 2:17); “fall down and worship the golden image” (Dan 3:10); “bowed the knee to the image of Baal” (Rom 11:4).